XRPLF/xrpl-dev-portal/content/snippets/capacity-planning.md

 The amount of historical data that a `rippled` server keeps online is a major contributor to required storage space.
 At the time of writing (2018-03-01), a `rippled` server stores about 12GB of data per day.
 You can expect this amount to grow as transaction volume increases across the XRP Ledger network.
 You can control how much data you keep with the `online_delete` and `advisory_delete` fields.

-Online deletion enables pruning of `rippled` ledgers from databases with no disruption of service.
+Online deletion enables pruning of `rippled` ledgers from databases without any disruption of service.
+It only removes records that are not part of the current ledgers.
 Without online deletion, those databases grow without bounds.
 Freeing disk space requires stopping the process and manually removing database files.
-Online deletion only removes records that are not part of the current ledgers.

 <!-- {# ***TODO***: Add link to online_delete section, when complete, per https://ripplelabs.atlassian.net/browse/DOC-1313  #} -->

 ### Log Level

 The default `rippled.cfg` file sets the logging verbosity to `warning`.
 This setting greatly reduces disk space and I/O requirements over more verbose logging.
-However, more verbose logging provides increased visibility when troubleshooting.
+However, more verbose logging provides increased visibility for troubleshooting.

 **Note:** If you omit the `log_level` command from the `[rpc_startup]` stanza, `rippled` falls back to `debug` level logging, which requires several more GB of disk space per day, depending on transaction volumes and client activity.